|

 titled man or during festivals for the deities

 One of them tied palm frond around his forehead and was carrying a bag made of raffia.
 The other was blowing a wooden flute.
-The combined sounds of these instruments produced sweet native airs (music).
-The music

 went on for sometimes before the coming out of the masquerade.